Valery Abramkin, who has died at 66, was a quiet and remarkably consistent person.

 In 1979 Valery Abramkin was sentenced to three years’ imprisonment for ‘disseminating anti-Soviet slander’, then immediately given another three years on the same charge when he was due for release in 1981.

 The Soviet authorities no doubt thought they demonstrated strength in doing this – just 10 years before the USSR collapsed — but in hindsight it, as so many things, looks like fateful weakness.
 In a letter to the friends barred from his first trial, Abramkin wrote:

 “can we be as irresponsible as our official ideologists?
 Even at the edge of the cliff, they are ready to mumble ‘most advanced … most progressive … roaring success … real human rights … hurrah, hurrah.’ ”

 Valery Abramkin began his professional life as an atomic research engineer, but lost that job when he was expelled from the Young Communists in 1975 and worked as a lumberjack, stoker, church warden, then prisoner.
 The financial toll on his family was heavy and his Amnesty adoption group wanted to send them clothing.
 They lived, I remember, in a bare room with a piano and a small child underneath it.

 Valery Abramkin’s life shows how one intelligent person with determination can rattle many rafters.
-His letters from camp were held back for 6 weeks ‘because he didn’t write like anyone else’ and when he went on hunger strike, a prosecutor asked anxiously if it was connected to the Solidarity movement in Poland?
-At that time he was in a labour camp some 2,000 miles east of Moscow in Altai region.
+His letters from camp were held back for six weeks “because he didn’t write like anyone else” and when he went on hunger strike, a prosecutor asked anxiously if it was connected to the Solidarity movement in Poland?
+At that time he was in a labour camp some 2,000 miles east of Moscow in the Altai Region (south Siberia).